Speedwellbus: History

 Operations commenced in 2002 with a service between Glossop and Tintwistle, and were expanded with the addition of contracts from Derbyshire County Council and Transport for Greater Manchester.
 Being a collaboration between Jack Hampson and David Whyatt, it can in some ways be viewed as a continuation of the Glossopdale Bus Company project.
 The company was originally based in Glossop until they moved to a base in Hyde.
 They also ran a number of school buses in the Glossop area.
 Speedwellbus also formerly operated a "No frills" bus service in Greater Manchester, entitled Speedwellvalue.

 In 2009 the company was subject to a public enquiry following the issuing of 13 prohibition notices by the Vehicle and Operator Services Agency relating to vehicle defects.

 On 18 January 2012, Speedwellbus announced that they had ceased trading with immediate effect.
 It was made clear that all the previously operated services would be taken over by a number of different operators, including Stotts of Oldham, High Peak Buses and Stagecoach Manchester.
-Speedwell ceased running because of financial problems and nearly having had its licence revoked.